mihaelacsn/LFAF_Laboratories/Reports/Lab2_Report.md

 ****
 ## References
 1. Lecture Presentations
-2. Is ChatGPT a reference?
+2. Is (desperately) googling and my collegue patience to help a reference?